Skip to content

 Add a custom rule to the web ACL

 1. Choose Add Rules.
-Select from the drop down Add my own rules and rule groups.
+From the dropdown list, select Add my own rules and rule groups.

 2. Under Rule builder, add a rule.